-Pursuant to the Constitution, at least one third of the Board (including the Chairman and Managing Director) is to retire from office by rotation and be subject to re-election at the AGM of the Company.
+Pursuant to the Company's Constitution, at least one third of the Board (including the Chairman and MD) is to retire from office by rotation and be subject to re-election at the Annual General Meeting ("AGM") of the Company.
 The Company's Constitution and Catalist Rules provide that all Directors shall submit themselves for re-nomination and re-election at regular intervals of at least once every three years.